 INFONAVIT was started in 1972.
 It provides homes to Mexicans who otherwise could not qualify for financing nor save for a down payment.
 The interest is extremely low.
 The amount one qualifies for is based on their wage and duration of employment reported by employer.
 After time, a person qualifies for assistance.
 Example based on actual case, an employee works for a small organization making 1200 pesos a week.
 After a very few years she bought an INFONAVIT in August 2015.
 The home is 280,000 pesos.
 She contributed 1500 pesos to the purchase price and the rest from INFONAVIT.
 Her payment is 1497 pesos per month to pay off the home.
 All closing costs were paid by same program.
 The homes are basic and may start at ~500 sq ft on one floor.
 Some are up to double that size with a second floor.
 In more expensive areas and with bigger homes, prices go up accordingly but seldom go beyond 700,000 pesos.
 The person can also buy land or any home from their INFONAVIT credits.
 If one does not qualify for the full amount they may borrow from the pension noted above or qualify for a bank loan for a portion.
 The housing loan payment is deducted from the employee’s wage.

 It is very important to have employee contracts.
-Some time you may need to be able to defend when employee commenced employment, wage rate, hours of work, days worked, duties, issue of visitors and keys, etc. And, should there be an employee performance issue a contract will protect you.
-Your contract will include your employee will sign receipt of all payments / wages and the reason for the sum paid.
+At some time you may need to be able to defend when your employee commenced employment, wage rate, hours of work, days worked, duties, issue of visitors and keys, probation period, etc. And, should there be an employee performance issue, a contract will protect you.
+Your contract should also include reference to vacation pay and Aguinaldo.
 Mexican government labor boards where employees can file disputes are usually very pro employee.
 Settlements of tens of thousands of pesos are not uncommon.
 At time of termination, a signed document outlining the payment and reasons are critical.

-I have more than 15 years of HR experience as well as my husband who has many years in HR in both Ontario and New Mexico at a very senior level.
-I prepare employment contracts and termination letters for clients all over Mexico.
+I have more than 15 years of HR experience as well as my husband who has many years in HR at a senior level at the largest nuclear station in the world in Ontario Canada and at a hospital in New Mexico.
+I prepare employment contracts and termination letters in both languages for clients all over Mexico.

 Vacation, Holiday, Sunday Pay